brandontjl/brandontjl.github.io/README.md

 - houses = This array was used to validate if the selected starting grid still has a child (game piece) and can push the child into the starting point (SP).

 Functions called:
-createBlue() / createRed() / createGreen() / createYellow() = These functions will create the corresponding pieces for each colour and append them to their coloured starting zones. makeBoard() = This function will be called upon clicking "Start" button.
-It calls a nested loop to build a 15x15 board with each grid having a corresponding class of "box" and an ID (i.e., A0, A1, A2, ..., O12, O13, O14). startingPoint() = This function was used to validate if the selected starting grid still has a child (game piece) and can push the child into the starting point (SP) by checking against the houses array. moveOut() = This function will be called upon clicking each corresponding home grid.
-It pushes the pieces at the starting point into the main path (outerPath) move() = This function holds the bullk of the movement of each piece and was used to fulfil rules 2 and 3.
+1. createBlue() / createRed() / createGreen() / createYellow() = These functions will create the corresponding pieces for each colour and append them to their coloured starting zones.
+2. makeBoard() = This function will be called upon clicking "Start" button.
+It calls a nested loop to build a 15x15 board with each grid having a corresponding class of "box" and an ID (i.e., A0, A1, A2, ..., O12, O13, O14).
+3. startingPoint() = This function was used to validate if the selected starting grid still has a child (game piece) and can push the child into the -starting point (SP) by checking against the houses array.
+4. moveOut() = This function will be called upon clicking each corresponding home grid.
+It pushes the pieces at the starting point into the main path (outerPath)
+5. move() = This function holds the bullk of the movement of each piece and was used to fulfil rules 2 and 3.

 Rules of the game:
 1. Only when the dice rolls 6, can a piece exit their starting zone and into the starting point (SP).